 7. Rest often

-You’ll likely be feeling fatigued, and the heat can make that even worse.
+You’ll likely be feeling fatigued, and the heat while pregnant can make that even worse.
 Be sure to nap or rest whenever you can to conserve your energy!

 8. Wear SPF